lalitkapoor/github-changes/README.md

    --only-merges       only include merges --only-pulls        only include pull requests --use-commit-body   use the commit body of a merge instead of the message - "Merge branch..."
+   --order-semver      use semantic versioning for the ordering instead of the tag date
 ```

 ###Example usage: